William Raphael

 William Raphael (August 22, 1833 - March 15, 1914), born Israel Rafalsky (ישראל ראַפֿאַלסקי), was a Prussian-born Canadian painter of portraits, still lifes, genre scenes and landscapes, best known for his lively scenes of the Montreal harbour and market life.
+Raphael played a foundational role in the development of professional art practice in Canada, helping to shape the country's nineteenth-century artistic landscape through his work as a painter, teacher, and institutional founder.
 He was the first Jewish professional artist to establish himself in Canada, a charter member of Montreal's Society of Canadian Artists in 1868, a member of the Ontario Society of Artists in 1879 and a charter member of the Canadian Academy of Arts in 1880.

 Biography

-Born in Nakel, West Prussia, of Orthodox Jewish background, he had a rigid academic training at the Berlin School of Fine Art with Johann Eduard Wolff and Karl Begas.
+Born in Nakel, West Prussia, of Orthodox Jewish background, Raphael left his family home in 1851, on the eve of his eighteenth birthday, to pursue formal artistic training in Berlin.
+He had a rigid academic training at the Berlin School of Fine Art with Johann Eduard Wolff and Karl Begas.
+Alongside formal instruction, Raphael cultivated a lifelong habit of drawing and note-taking in sketchbooks, which supported his observational approach to art.
+During his training in Berlin, Raphael was exposed to academic models rooted in the study of nature and antiquity, producing anatomical studies and small-scale exercises that reflected the expectations of nineteenth-century European art academies.

+After completing his training, Raphael chose to settle permanently in Montreal, where he spent the remainder of his life developing his artistic career.
 In 1856, he emigrated to New York City and then went to Montreal in 1857, where he remained for the rest of his life.
-He worked at Notman`s studio and with A.B.
+He worked at Notman's studio and with A.B.
 Taber, another photographic firm, during the early years, painting photograph portraits.
+Raphael's portrait practice quickly brought him to the attention of photographer William Notman, and their collaboration in the late 1850s produced a series of refined painted photographic portraits, including commissions for prominent figures in Montreal society.
 In time, he became a noted portrait, genre and landscape artist with a wide range of subjects including flora and fauna, religious scenes, as well as making anatomical drawings for medical lectures and publications, illustrations for prints and books such as Picturesque Canada and working as an art restorer.
 He also taught at the High School of Montreal, the Art Association of Montreal and other schools and colleges as well as starting his own school.